 Each spring, during the K-State Open House incoming freshman or transfer students (for incoming Fall students) will be given the opportunity to apply for scholarships by portfolio.
 Though most students bring the work to campus, should distance or time prevent you from making the trip to K-State, we will accept slides or photographs of artwork.
 Please click on the Scholarships page for more information.

 If you would like to schedule a visit to the Art department and meet with the Academic Advisor to discuss the program, your interests and direction, call the Campus Visits office at 785-532-6318 for a scheduled day on campus.
-The Art Department main office is located in 111 Willard Hall.
+The Art Department main office is located in 111 Willard Hall and we see prospective students Monday-Friday at 1:30pm.

 All students must go through an admission review process to be considered for admission into the Bachelor of Fine Arts program.
 Eligible students are those who have completed the core requirements for the BFA degree.
-The semester you are enrolled in the final of your core classes (typically the second semester of the sophomore year), you will apply to a specific concentration area (i.e. Graphic Design, Painting, Ceramics).
-Graphic Design and Digital Arts only have CAR in the spring semester.
-All other concentrations have CAR in both spring and fall.
+CAR is offered every spring.
+The semester you are enrolled in the final of your core classes (spring semester of the sophomore year), you will apply to a specific concentration area (i.e. Graphic Design, Painting, Ceramics, Digital Experimental Arts, Drawing, Photography, Printmaking, or Metalsmithing & Jewelry).

 What kind of careers are available in the Arts?